 - 2. Where, upon agreement of the department chair, the division dean, and the affected other faculty members, the duties of department chair are divided between or among two or more people, workload units for that program shall be divided among those performing the duties. - 3.
 The Honors Program (an interdivisional department) will receive a "base" of four (4) units.
 If enrollment in the Honors Program increases significantly, the Honors Program Chair and the applicable Dean may confer to agree on additional workload units. - 4.
 Department Chair Responsibilities.
 The Department Chair's primary responsibilities are the integrity of the curriculum content and facilitating communication among department faculty and the divisional administration.
-The basic duties and responsibilities of all Department Chairs include: - i. in cooperation with the other full-time faculty in the department (if applicable), maintain and update official course documents and maintain sample course syllabi and other course materials. - ii. maintain list of adopted textbooks, stay aware of new editions, coordinate process for textbook adoption when necessary. - iii. coordinate (in collaboration with division APCC representative) activities needed to add, revise, or delete courses from the catalog; serve as a resource for APCC when needed.
+The basic duties and responsibilities of all Department Chairs include: - i. in cooperation with the other full-time faculty in the department (if applicable), maintain and update official course documents and maintain sample course syllabi and other course materials. - ii. maintain list of adopted textbooks, stay aware of new editions, coordinate process for textbook adoption when necessary. - iii. coordinate (in collaboration with division APCC representative) activities needed to add, revise, or delete courses from the catalog; serve as a resource for APCC when needed. - iv. conduct/coordinate meetings between faculty of the department and faculty in other divisions, as needed to ensure that courses appropriately support the needs of associate degree programs. - v. coordinate activities related to internal annual department review or self-study. - vi. coordinate activities related to providing support for external accreditation for College programs and/or College-wide accreditation. - vii. assist with activities related to transfer of credits, advanced standing, and course test-out. - viii. provide recommendations to the division dean and/or associate deans(s) regarding course scheduling including: annual and semester course offerings (including 10-week or other flexibly scheduled courses), numbers of courses and sections each semester including 10-week or other flexibly scheduled courses), and assigned courses for full-time faculty in the applicable department. - ix. assist in recruiting adjunct instructors, and review resumes, interview, and recommend for hiring all new adjuncts. - x. provide recommendations to the division dean and/or associate dean(s) regarding assigned courses for adjunct faculty.

-- iv. conduct/coordinate meetings between faculty of the department and faculty in other divisions, as needed to ensure that courses appropriately support the needs of associate degree programs. - v. coordinate activities related to internal annual department review or self-study. - vi. coordinate activities related to providing support for external accreditation for College programs and/or College-wide accreditation. - vii. assist with activities related to transfer of credits, advanced standing and course test-out. - viii. provide recommendations to the division dean and/or associate deans(s) regarding course scheduling including: annual and semester (or mid- or mini-mester) course offerings, numbers of courses and sections each semester (or mid- or mini-mester), and assigned courses for full-time faculty in the applicable program. - ix. assist in recruiting adjunct instructors, and review resumes, interview, and recommend for hiring all new adjuncts. - x. provide recommendations to the division dean and/or associate dean(s) regarding assigned courses for adjunct faculty. - xi. serve as a curriculum/course content resource person for adjunct instructors, including orienting new adjunct instructors to course content and applicable course/department guidelines or standards. - xii. serve as first point of contact for student concerns/complaints related to adjunct instructors in their department and assist in resolving adjunct instructor/student disputes.
-(Note: in any case of a student complaint about a full-time faculty member, the department chair will refer the student to Division administrators.) - xiii. assist in the evaluation of adjunct instructors, particularly in cases where recurring problems or deficiencies have been noted. - xiv. consult with the division dean and/or associate dean(s) regarding matters of adjunct training, mentoring, and professional development. - xv. if applicable, maintain the department website and/or social media.
+- xi. serve as a curriculum/course content resource person for adjunct instructors, including orienting new adjunct instructors to course content and applicable course/department guidelines or standards. - xii. serve as first point of contact for student concerns/complaints related to adjunct instructors in their department and assist in resolving adjunct instructor/student disputes.
+(Note: in any case of a student complaint about a full-time faculty member, the department chair will refer the student to Division administrators.) - xiii. assist in the evaluation of adjunct instructors, particularly in cases where recurring problems or deficiencies have been noted. - xiv. consult with the division dean and/or associate dean(s) regarding matters of adjunct training, mentoring, and professional development. - xv. if applicable, maintain the department website and/or social media. - 5.
+Other Department Chair Responsibilities.
+In instances where the department chair agrees to take on responsibilities beyond the parameters described in subsection L(5) above, the Dean shall assign up to two (2) units per semester for these responsibilities, which may include: - a.
+Extensive and continuous responsibility for developing scheduling and staffing recommendations for all department course sections. - b.
+Extensive and continuous responsibility for tasks associated with recruitment, hiring, and/or evaluation of adjunct faculty.